syncfusion-content/uwp-docs/uwp/AI-Coding-Assistant/prompt-library.md

 {% endpromptcard %}
 {% promptcard Restrict Docking Targets %}
 #SyncfusionUWPAssistant How to restrict where a pane can dock (left/right/top/bottom/tabbed) or disallow floating?
 {% endpromptcard %}
-{% promptcard Performance and Memory %}
-#SyncfusionUWPAssistant What are best practices to improve performance and avoid memory leaks when frequently adding/removing panes?
-{% endpromptcard %}
 {% endpromptcards %}